althonos/pyhmmer/README.md

 - **efficient**: Using `pyhmmer` to launch `hmmsearch` on sequences and HMMs in disk storage is typically faster than directly using the `hmmsearch` binary (see the [Benchmarks section](#%EF%B8%8F-benchmarks)).
-  `pyhmmer.hmmsearch` uses a different parallelisation strategy compared to the `hmmsearch` binary from HMMER, which helps getting the most of multiple CPUs.
+  `pyhmmer.hmmer.hmmsearch` uses a different parallelisation strategy compared to the `hmmsearch` binary from HMMER, which helps getting the most of multiple CPUs.